kobotoolbox/kobotoolbox-org-v2/_posts/2021-10-08-how-kobotoolbox-and-purposefuls-radio-drama-show-support-girls-resistance-in-sierra-leone.md

 ---
 title:
-    How KoBoToolbox and Purposeful’s radio drama show support girls’ resistance in Sierra Leone
+    How KoboToolbox and Purposeful’s radio drama show support girls’ resistance in Sierra Leone
 date: 08-10-2021
-author: staff at Purposeful and KoBo Inc.
+author: staff at Purposeful and Kobo Inc.
 summary:
-    Purposeful, a feminist hub based in Sierra Leone, was able to stay connected with over 15,000 girls throughout the country during COVID-19 by loading the KoBoCollect app onto 700 smartphones and distributing them to over 700 mentors for their Girls' Circle program.
+    Purposeful, a feminist hub based in Sierra Leone, was able to stay connected with over 15,000 girls throughout the country during COVID-19 by loading the KoboCollect app onto 700 smartphones and distributing them to over 700 mentors for their Girls' Circle program.
 thumbnail: /images/blog/purposeful_01.jpg
 ---